MaxXx1313/fabric-rest/README.md

 API server for _org1_ and _org2_ become available on port `4001` and `4002` respectively.

-_NOTE_ that chaincode instantiation are long process and can be result in timeout.
-It doesn't mean that it's failed.
-You can see real state in peero logs or by observing `docker ps` result (something like `dev-peer0.org2.example.com-mycc-v0` means instantiated chaincode).
+_NOTE_ that chaincode instantiation is a long process and may result in a timeout.
+It doesn't mean it's failed.
+You can see real state in peer logs or by observing `docker ps` (ex. `dev-peer0.org2.example.com-mycc-v0` means instantiated chaincode).

-_NOTE_ Chaincode instantiating may not (and actually will not) instantiated on all the peer at once. instead of this, it will be instantiated on a first request to the peer, so you can see from 2 to 4 running chaincode containers.
-It's ok.

-### Network configuration considerations
+## Network configuration considerations

-You have the ability to change configuration parameters by editing [network-config.json](server/network-config.json).
-All pathes in the config file should be absolute or relative to the file.
+You can change configuration parameters by editing [network-config.json](server/network-config.json).
+All paths in the config file should be absolute or relative to the file.

-#### IP Address and PORT information
+### IP Address and PORT information

-If you choose to customize your docker-compose yaml file by hardcoding IP Addresses and PORT information for your peers and orderer, then you MUST also add the identical values into the network-config.json file.
+If you choose to customize your docker-compose file by hardcoding IP Addresses and PORT information for your peers and orderer, then you MUST also add their values to `network-config.json`.
-The paths shown below will need to be adjusted to match your docker-compose yaml file.
+The paths shown below will need to be adjusted to match your docker-compose file.

 ```
 		"orderer": {